 I work in the children’s department of a major department store.
-In February 2005 I encountered a customer of Arab descent, or so I assumed at the time because of her clothing.
-She was dressed in black and gray from head to toe, including having most of her face covered.
+In February 2005, I encountered a customer of Arab descent, or so I assumed at the time because of her clothing.
+She was dressed in black and gray from head to toe, and most of her face was covered.

 She was looking around guiltily because she was about to rip open a packaged dress shirt.
-It’s no big deal really.
+It’s no big deal, really.
 Everybody does it.
-Because of my training, my first thought was “theft”, because she was acting so guilty.
+Because of my training and because she was acting so guilty, my first thought was that she was about to steal it.

-I asked her to hand me the shirt and showed her the trick to open the package without ripping it apart.
+I asked her to hand me the shirt and showed her the trick to opening the package without ripping it apart.
 Suddenly the fear in her eyes was gone, replaced by smiling eyes.
-After that, I helped her to find a different tie than the one she had picked, because it didn’t go with the suit she had.
+After that, I helped her find a different tie than the one she had picked because it didn’t go with the suit.

 Then she started saying a lot of words I didn’t understand and patting me on the arm.
 I knew she meant a very enthusiastic thank you.
 I was glad I could help her.

 When I came in to work the next day, I was told there were some “strange” Arabs waiting for an employee in the children’s department.
 The lady had come in again with her daughter to translate.
 My boss had guessed she wanted me and told her when I would be in.
 They waited for me.

 Through her daughter, this is what she said.
 “I have been in this country one month.
 I find nothing but hostile and dangerous eyes.
 I am not a terrorist.
 My family is not terrorists.
 You are the only one to see this.
 You treat me kind, even though I misbehave.
 I thank you.”